ptruman/diab/README.md

  - Open Chrome **Settings** > **Privacy and security** > **Use secure DNS**
  - Select **Chooose another provider**
  - Enter *https://dns.yoursubdomain.yourdomain.com/dns-query* (edit the DNS name as appropriate)

+NB : If your WireGuard connection drops, and your diab is secured to your WireGuard/internal IP range, you will lose all DNS resolution and need to 'unset' these.

 This will ensure your device, VPN *and* browser are using *diab*